gwagstaff/CTF-Write-Ups/BSidesTampa2019/A_Thousand_Words/solution.md

 One of them managed to get us this cryptic message.
 It just looks like a bunch of IP addresses but that can't be right.
 Your mission, should you choose to accept it: Find the message hidden somewhere in the numbers below.
 ```
-After that we get a list of IPs that look normal but after scrolling down I noticed that the IPs last byte all end in one.
+After that we get a list of IPs that look normal but after scrolling down I noticed that the IPs last byte all end in 1.
 So between that and the challenge description stated " A picture is worth "( from the common saying "a picture is worth a thousand words") I was able to decide the the first 3 bytes of the IPs correponded to RGB values of a pixel!

-Luckily I saw another writeup of a similar problem only a couple of weeks ago from a tech/ctf youtuber [JohnHammond][1]
+Luckily I saw another writeup of a similar problem only a couple of weeks ago from a tech/ctf youtuber [@JohnHammond][1] and knew how to proceed

  Using that knowledge I was able to to strip out the story from the text file given with
  ```